MillionLinesOfCode/javapenalty/README.md

 # Installing

-1.To run the program, first check that you are on the 'Demo-3' branch.
+1.Confirm that you are on the 'Demo-3' branch.
 If not, switch to this branch.

+2.Download all the files by clicking on the 'Clone or download' button and unzip the files in a directory of your choice.

-2.Download all the files and put them all in the same directory/folder.
-Navigate to the 'Penalty Shootout' folder.
+3.Navigate to the unzipped folder and then proceed to the 'Penalty Shootout' folder, which should be in the unzipped folder.

-3.Proceed to compile the .java files using
+3.Compile the .java files using

 `javac *.java`